-The extreme cold temperatures create a dangerous environment for anyone staying outside too long.
-As a community, let’s watch out for each other as we try to stay warm.
+The extreme cold temperatures create dangerous conditions for anyone staying outside too long.
+Let’s watch out for each other as we try to stay warm.

-If you see someone in medical distress due to the cold weather, call 9-1-1.
+If you see someone in medical distress due to the cold weather, or if you need emergency help, call 9-1-1.

 - Strathcona County Community Centre (open weekdays 8 a.m. - 5 p.m., closed on weekends and stat holidays)

 - Bethel Transit Terminal (open weekdays from 5:30 a.m. to 12 a.m; Saturday 7 a.m. – 12 a.m., Sunday 8 a.m. – 8 p.m.)

 - Ordze Transit Centre (open weekdays 5 a.m. – 7:15 p.m., closed on weekends.)

 - If you’re cold and need shelter, hop on a Strathcona County Transit bus.
 Even if you don’t have a fare, we will make sure you aren’t left outside.
 More information on Safe Bus

 - Donate new or gently used clothing to social agencies that provide food, warming spaces and supports for people in need.

 - Check on elderly relatives and neighbours to ensure they are warm enough and have sufficient supplies, particularly when the weather is cold or snowy.
 They might not feel comfortable going outside to shop and may require food, medications and other supplies.

 - Watch this video to learn and share tips on how you can prepare for extreme cold